The Lasso with general Gaussian designs with applications to hypothesis testing: Numerical simulations

-The confidence intervals from the first 40 of the 1000 simulations are plotted in Figure \ref{FigSingleCoord} for the cases $\theta^*_{50} = 0$ and $\theta^*_{50} = 25$.
-Both the debiased Lasso and the leave-one-out confidence intervals achieve coverage, and these two confidence intervals approximately agree.
-In contrast, when $\theta_{50} = 25$, the confidence interval without degrees-of-freedom adjustment is uncentered and too narrow, leading to large under-coverage.
-When $\theta_j^* = 0$, the empirical coverage (for 1000 simulations) is $95.4\%$ for the debiased Lasso with degrees-of-freedom adjustment, $95\%$ for leave-one-out confidence interval, and $93.7\%$ for the debiased Lasso without degrees-of-freedom adjustment.
-When $\theta_j^* = 25$, these coverages are $93.7\%$, $93.8\%$, and $78.3\%$, respectively.
+The confidence intervals from the first 40 of the 1000 simulations are plotted in Figure \ref{FigSingleCoord} for the cases $\theta^*_{50} = 0$ and $\theta^*_{50} = 10/\sqrt{s} \approx 2.24$.
+Both the debiased Lasso and the leave-one-out confidence intervals achieve coverage.
+Although in some simulations there appears to be a small difference between the intervals computed by the two methods, in most cases the confidence intervals almost exactly agree.
+In contrast, when $\theta^*_{50} = 10/\sqrt{s}$, the confidence interval without degrees-of-freedom adjustment is uncentered and too narrow, leading to large under-coverage.
+When $\theta_{50}^* = 0$, the empirical coverage (for 1000 simulations) is $95.5\%$ for the debiased Lasso with degrees-of-freedom adjustment, $95.2\%$ for leave-one-out confidence interval, and $90.05\%$ for the debiased Lasso without degrees-of-freedom adjustment.
+When $\theta_{50}^* = 10/\sqrt{s}$, these coverages are $94.3\%$, $93.9\%$, and $36.8\%$, respectively.
+Note that confidence interval with degrees of freedom adjustment is undefined when $\| \thetahat \|_0 = n$.
+Because we take $s/n$ very large, this occurs in some of our simulations.
+When this occurs, we count this as an non-coverage event, and omit to draw the confidence interval in our plots.